Neewollah: Other Parades

 The Doo Dah Parade is the adult only event of Neewollah.
 From year to year there may be an overall theme, while other years it's a free for all.
 The Mardi gras type parade extends from Memorial Hall to just south of Penn and Main.
 A King and Queen Doo Dah are selected each year to preside over the parade of rowdies that is liberally sprinkled with a variety of odd drill teams, bearded beauties, and unusual creatures.

 Marching Band Festival

 The Neewollah Marching Festival held on the last Saturday of October, is one of the longest running festivals in the state or area.
 It takes place at the Independence Community College and high school football field.
 In accordance with regulations approved by KSHSAA, Neewollah is able to offer to any band that wishes to compete for top honors, the opportunity to compete in the Best of Class category.
 The Best of Class category will be grouped into four groups, based on your band size, not district size.
-In addition, there will be Trophies awarded, in each class, for the Outstanding Drum Major, Outstanding Color Guard, Outstanding Percussion Line.
+In addition, Trophies are awarded, in each class, for the Outstanding Drum Major, Outstanding Color Guard, Outstanding Percussion Line.
 The grand champion of the festival also receives a trophy.

 In order to compete in the Marching Band Festival, bands have to march in the Grand Parade.